99002481/Task-CI/miniproject/implementation/Requirements/README.md

 #Requirement Analysis
 * High Level Requirements
-•	Any calculator needs to have the highest speed and accuracy.
+    * Any calculator needs to have the highest speed and accuracy.
 •	The system should be multifunctional.
 •	The System should be user friendly and compact.
 •	The smart calculator’s battery lifetime should be more.
 •	The precision value should be high.

-*Low Level Requirements
+* Low Level Requirements
 •	The speed of the calculator, it should give output within picoseconds.
 •	The system functions need to be specified and work properly.
 •	The precision of the calculator should be 10 power -15.